 Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things, believes all things, hopes all things, endures all things.
 Love never fails…(1 Corinthians 13: 4-8).

 Love does not parade itself.
-The Greek word for parade itself is perpereuomai, and comes from the Greek word perperos, which means a braggart, or a person who parades themselves and their accomplishments and talents before others.
+The Greek word for parade means a braggart, or a person who parades themselves and their accomplishments and talents before others.
 This is a person who loves to show off.
 A person who is insecure in themselves looks for ways to be elevated in others’ eyes.
 When a person is secure in God’s love and who they are in Christ, personal accomplishments and talents are simply tools by which to glorify God, and there is no need for self-glory.
 Personal bragging is really founded in personal pride!
 Being secure in God’s unconditional love and acceptance frees us from the need to gain approval from others, and frees us from the need to show off.

 Love is not puffed up.
-The Greek word for inflate is the word phusioo, and means to inflate.
+The Greek word for puffed up means to inflate.
 A person with agape love ruling them has no need for others to see their accomplishments.
 A person living in love may acknowledge success, but knows that all success comes from God.
-No self-congratulations are necessary.
+No self-congratulations or congratulations from others are necessary.